 go to the AUS-e-TUTE homepage

-Structural Isomers of Alkanes
+Structural Isomers of Alkanes Chemistry Tutorial

 Key Concepts

-1. Butane has the molecular formula C4H10.
+Butane is a saturated hydrocarbon, an alkane, with the molecular formula C4H10.

 butane